 I have a dataset of the first name and the last name of some employees and I have used the Excel CONCATENATE function to join them in a cell but the formula is not showing the outcome but the formula itself.

-In this section, I will show you some possible reasons why CONCATENATE function is not showing the result.
+In this section, I will show you some possible reasons why the CONCATENATE function is not showing the result.
 This article contains detailed explanations with clear illustrations for everything.
 I have used the Microsoft 365 version here.
 However, you may use any other version depending on your availability.
 Please leave a comment if any part of this article does not work in your version.

 Reason 1: Equal Sign “=” Is Missing Before Formula